omrip500/NotificationsSDK/README.md

 A comprehensive Android SDK for push notifications with Firebase Cloud Messaging and user preference management.

+> **🚀 Latest Version: v1.2.0** - Now with production API endpoint!
+Update your dependencies to use the latest version.

 ## Quick Start

 ### 1. Setup Firebase